yasenstar/learn_rust/beginning_rust/ch03_naming-objects/ch03_notes.md

 ## Concept of "Boolean Expression"

+The relational operators for boolean are the following ones:

+- ==!: is equal to
+- !=: is different from (not equal to)
+- <: is less than
+- <=: is less than or equal to
+- >: is greater than
+- >=: is greater than or equal to

+Boolean expressions:

+- "!": read "not"
+- "&&", read "logical-and"
+- "||", read "logical-or"

 ## Type Checking

 ## How some operators can perform both an arithmetic operations and an assignment